 DERRY — Volunteerism is alive and well at Pinkerton Academy.

-Students filed through the high school’s annual volunteer fair last week, looking for opportunities to do community service and help others.
+Students filed through the high school’s annual volunteer fair on Oct.
+22, looking for opportunities to do community service and help others.

-This was the 10th year for the fair.
-Representatives from area nonprofit agencies came to the Shepard Auditorium to meet prospective student volunteers and offer information about what they do.
-Students came by during their free periods to learn how they can get involved as volunteers.
+This was the 16th year for the fair.
+Representatives from area nonprofit agencies and organizations came to the Shepard Auditorium to meet prospective student volunteers and offer information about what they do.

 It is a way to bring nonprofit organizations to the school to help students find things they might be interested in doing as a volunteer.
-Students are very interested, according to Pinkerton teacher Roger Konstant.
+Students are very interested, according to Pinkerton Career and Technical Education Assistant Director Tracy Untiet.